 Paul became the only ACC coach to coach a player ranked No. 1 in the world in the ATP men’s doubles rankings when he acted as personal coach for UNC alumnus Don Johnson during his magnificent runs in doubles at Wimbledon and the U.S. Open during the late 1990s and early years of the 2000s.
 Paul coached Johnson to a pair of Grand Slam titles and an appearance on the U.S. Davis Cup Team.

 Paul took over the reins as head coach in May 1993 after assisting head coach Allen Morris from 1989-93.
 In 2002, Paul directed his Tar Heels to a 19-6 dual match record and the ACC Tournament championship, the 25th in school history.
-Carolina has been invited to the NCAA Tournament 18 of the past 20 seasons while Paul has been head coach in Chapel Hill; only twice in Paul's tenure have the Tar Heels failed to make the NCAA Tournament field.
-Under Paul's guidance, the Tar Heels hosted NCAA regionals in 2004, 2006, 2007, 2008 and 2012.
-Paul has repeatedly been rewarded for his coaching ability as he was selected the ACC Coach of the Year in 1996, 2000, 2002, 2004 and 2007.
+Carolina has been invited to the NCAA Tournament in 19 of the past 21 seasons while Paul has been head coach in Chapel Hill; only twice in Paul’s tenure have the Tar Heels failed to make the NCAA Tournament field.
+Under Paul’s guidance, the Tar Heels hosted NCAA regionals in 2004, 2006, 2007, 2008, 2012 and 2014.
+Paul has repeatedly been rewarded for his coaching ability as he was selected the ACC Coach of the Year in 1996, 2000, 2002, 2004, 2007 and 2014.

 After serving as the Director of Tennis and the head men’s and women’s tennis coaches at the University of Richmond for two years from 1987-89, Paul came to Chapel Hill in September 1989.
 At the University of Richmond, he won honors as the Colonial Athletic Association’s (CAA) Women’s Tennis Coach of the Year in both 1988 and 1989.

-During Paul's four years as the Carolina assistant, UNC was 82-29 overall in dual matches, 26-3 in ACC regular-season dual matches and 10-2 in ACC Tournament dual matches.
-In those four years, UNC won ACC Tournament titles in 1990 and 1992, were the ACC Tournament runners-up in 1991 and 1993 while winning the conference's regular-season championships in 1991 and 1992.
+During Paul’s four years as the Carolina assistant, UNC was 82-29 overall in dual matches, 26-3 in ACC regular-season dual matches and 10-2 in ACC Tournament dual matches.
+In those four years, UNC won ACC Tournament titles in 1990 and 1992, was the ACC Tournament runner-up in 1991 and 1993 while winning the conference’s regular-season championships in 1991 and 1992.

 A 1983 graduate of Presbyterian College with a Bachelor of Science degree in applied psychology, Paul also played tennis for the Blue Hose for two years.
 He has a 1981 Associate of Arts degree with a concentration in business from Anderson (S.C.)
 College, where he played tennis as a freshman and sophomore.
 In 2008, Paul received the Bob Waters Award from Presbyterian College given to distinguished alumni of the institution.